SteveBarnett/Remixing/_thinking/zen/deep-hope.md

 - Nothing special, just using what is at hand and putting it to good use.
 - The paramitas in verb form: Giving and Receiving, Taking Skillful Action, Practising Patience, Engaging Effort, Meditating, Seeing Clearly.
-- We are all so skilled at discerning how we’re different, but we don’t know enough yet about how we**’re all the same. ... who and what we are at the core of our collective being.**
+- **We are all so skilled at discerning how we’re different, but we don’t know enough yet about how we’re all the same. ... who and what we are at the core of our collective being.**
 - When we run into our own resistance, rather than judging it or trying to manipulate our thinking, we approach it with openness and curiosity.

 ## Giving and Receiving